thepensionsregulator/govuk-frontend-aspnetcore-extensions/docs/umbraco/new-umbraco-project-tpr.md

     </html>
     ```

-12. Rebuild and run your project.
+13. Rebuild and run your project.
 On the first run you will see the 'Install Umbraco' screen.
 Enter your name, email and create a password when prompted.

     > If you get `BootFailedException: Boot failed: Umbraco cannot run.` the real error can be found in the `umbraco\Logs` folder.
 The most common error is `SQLite Error 14: 'unable to open database file'`.
 The most common fix for this is to delete the `ConnectionStrings:umbracoDbDSN` and `ConnectionStrings:umbracoDbDSN_ProviderName` settings from `appsettings.Development.json`.
 These will be re-instated on startup.

-13. Go to the Umbraco back office at `/umbraco`.
+14. Go to the Umbraco back office at `/umbraco`.
 Navigate to Settings > uSync.
 In the 'Everything' box, click 'Import'.

-14. In Settings > Document types select Create > Document Type with Template.
+15. In Settings > Document types select Create > Document Type with Template.
 In the Permissions settings for the document type, enable 'Allow as root'.

-15. On the new document type, add a group and then add a property that uses the 'TPR Block grid' or 'TPR Block list' data type.
+16. On the new document type, add a group and then add a property that uses the 'TPR Block grid' or 'TPR Block list' data type.

-16. Go to Settings > Settings > Models Builder and click 'Generate Models'.
+17. Go to Settings > Settings > Models Builder and click 'Generate Models'.

-17. In Visual Studio you will find a new view for the document type in the `Views` folder.
-Add the following partial view, where `Model.Blocks` is the block grid or block list property you just created, as represented by the model generated by Umbraco Models Builder for the document type:
+18. In Visual Studio you will find a new view for the document type in the `Views` folder.
+It will be configured to use a generated model for the document type, which includes a property for the block grid or block list you just added.

+    Remove `Layout = null;` from the top of the view.

+    Add the following partial view, where `Model.Blocks` is the block grid or block list property you just added:

     ```razor
     <partial name="GOVUK/BlockGrid" model="Model.Blocks" />